andreasremdt/simple-translator/README.md

 > Note that this method is only available in the browser and will throw an error in Node.js.

 Translates all DOM elements that match the selector (`'[data-i18n]'` by default) into the specified language.
 If no language is passed into the method, the `defaultLanguage` will be used.

+After this method has been called, the `Simple Translator` instance will remember the language and make it accessible via the getter `currentLanguage`.

 ```js
 var translator = new Translator({